 The European Commission is continuing to work on the completion of the free market for financial services, by implementing new strategies for financial integration in order to make it even easier for citizens and companies to manage their money within the EU.

-Properties for sale and for rent are advertised in local newspapers, by estate agents and on their respective websites.
-In Malta, property availability and property prices or rentals vary from one locality to another.
+Properties for sale and for rent are advertised in local newspapers, by estate agents and on their respective websites or on social media pages.
+The availability of property and prices or leasing in Malta varies depending on the size of the property and also from location to another.

 Rental of property

 The rental market has seen an increase in both supply and demand in recent years and is expected to continue growing.
-The availability of rental property varies from one locality to another and tends to be greater in the traditional tourist areas.
+The availability of rental property varies from one locality to another and tends to be more common in the traditional touristic areas with higher rental rates.

 Landlords advertise rental properties in the local media.
 Houses or apartments may be rented through the various estate agents in Malta and Gozo.
-A rental agreement is normally drawn up by both parties in writing.
-Rent is typically paid 1 month in advance and the owner may ask for an advance payment of up to 3 months’ rent as a guarantee.
+A rental agreement is drawn up by both parties in writing.
+Rent is typically paid one month in advance and the owner may ask for an advance payment of one month’s rent (generally) as a guarantee.

 In 2020, a law regulating the rental market was introduced in Malta.
 The law is the Private Residential Leases Act, 2019.
-In brief, the new law contains a number of measures, including the fact that each private lease agreement must be registered, and the determination of minimum and maximum lease duration (both short-term lets and long-term lets).
+In brief, the new law contains a number of measures, including the fact that each private lease agreement must be registered with the Housing Authority, as well as the determination of minimum and maximum lease duration (both short-term lets and long-term lets).

 Purchase of property

-If you want to buy property, the process is set in motion by finding a property and having a preliminary contract, known as a ‘konvenju’ or promise of sale, drawn up by a notary public.
+If you would like to buy property, the process is set in motion by finding a property and signing a promise of sale before a notary public.
 Upon signature of the promise of sale, the necessary checks to verify the owner of the property are carried out.
 Upon signing the promise of sale, 1% of the 5% tax due must be paid.
 The remainder is paid when the final contract is signed.
-You will also be required to pay a deposit, to be agreed upon between yourself and the owner and normally 10% of the final price of the property.
+You will also be required to pay a deposit, to be agreed upon between yourself and the owner which would normally be 10% of the final price of the property.

-Moreover, citizens of all European Union Member States (including Maltese citizens) who have not been resident in Malta for at least 5 years need a permit to buy immovable property for use as a secondary residence.
+Moreover, citizens of all European Union Member States (including Maltese citizens) who have not been residents in Malta for at least five years need a permit to buy real estate for use as a secondary residence.

 Individuals who are not citizens of a European Union Member State will need a real estate purchase permit to acquire property in Malta.